UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_03.md

 Notes:

-The goal of supervised learning is to use data to find a model that outputs the right label based on the features.
+The example we saw of classifying images is an example of supervised learning.
+We give it a image, after training it on data, and have it predict the correct contents.

 ---